SH4FS0c13ty/TigerXDragon/README.md

  - Windows 10
  - .Net Framework 3.5
  - .Net Framework 4.5
- - Windows Subsystem for Linux with translate-toolkit, python3 and openjdk-8-jdk
+ - Windows Subsystem for Linux with translate-toolkit and sed

 This toolkit contains 5 stages decribed below: